ur-cristiano-fc/ur-cristiano-fc.github.io/pages/privacy-policy.md

 - Internet service provider
 - Pages visited and time spent

-If you subscribe to our newsletter or leave comments (if enabled), we may collect your name and email address.
+If you subscribe to our newsletter or leave comments (if enabled), Ur Cristiano FC may collect your name and email address.

 ---